Skip to Content

 2. Take an 8.5"x11" piece of brown paper and cut it down to the height of your oatmeal container (ours was 7.5" high).

-3. Glue the turkey eyes a little below the top of the brown paper, in the middle.
+3. Begin by gluing the turkey eyes a little below the top of the brown paper, in the middle.

 4. Take the turkey's snood and glue it behind and on the side of the beak.